 Four Critical Steps to Keep Kids Safe Around Dogs

 There are four basic critical steps to consider to keep kids safe around dogs.
 First, focus on teaching kids what they need to know to keep them safe.
-Second, teach dogs how to behave appropriately in the family.
+Second, teach dogs how to behave appropriately within the family.
 Third, consider how you will introduce a new member, child or dog, into the family.
 Finally, there are extra things you should do to serve as extra protection in addition to the above.

 Some of the below steps are for when kids are meeting new dogs.
 Other steps are more for regular behavior around their own dogs or family member’s dogs.
 For instance, once your child and dog are older and comfortable with each other, the child obviously does not have to stop and wait for the dog to smell him.
 The dog will do it anyway, but he already fully knows who the child is.